RikuVan/pinboard_wizard/README.md

 User settings are stored in the macOS app container.
 The app handles:

 - Pinboard API credentials (in Keychain)
+- Your OpenAI API key (in Keychain, never shared)
-- AI service configuration
+- AI service configuration and usage tracking
 - UI preferences
-- Backup settings
+- AWS S3 backup settings

 ## Troubleshooting